 Our work draws on different kinds of knowledge, and we conduct it with the benefit of strong collaborations.
-Key collaborations today are with the Alejandro Colman-Lerner lab at the University of Buenos Aires, Fabian Rudolf, Joerg Stelling, and coworkers at ETHZ Basel, Laura Boucheron and coworkers at NMSU Las Cruces, Alexander Mendenhall and coworkers at UW, and emerging work with Bernease Herman, Valentina Staneva, and Ariel Rokem at the eScience institute at UW.
-Lab members are encouraged to participate in advisory and big picture government activities, and to think broadly about how ongoing increases in biological knowledge and capability (and their own research) might inflect the course of human affairs.
-To that end, we maintain an interaction with Alison Wylie (a feminist philosopher of science) and coworkers at UBC Vancouver.
+Key collaborations today are with the Alejandro Colman-Lerner lab at the University of Buenos Aires, Fabian Rudolf, Joerg Stelling, and coworkers at ETHZ Basel, Laura Boucheron and coworkers at NMSU Las Cruces, and William Lai and coworkers at an Augmented Reality startup company, IAS Machine.
+Lab members are encouraged to participate in advisory and "big picture" government policy activities, and to think broadly about how ongoing increases in biological knowledge and capability (and their own research) might inflect the course of human affairs.
+To this end, we also maintain an interaction with Alison Wylie (feminist philosopher of science) and coworkers at UBC Vancouver.